-Maybe your faith is like that too.
+Maybe your faith is like that, too.
 Maybe you used to be very involved in church but your heart has grown weary and tired and involvement has become a task instead of a blessing to you.
 Have you grown weary in your relationship with God?
-Has it become a task on your “to-do” list to pray, meditate, worship and serve?
-Or does it come from your heart…a natural feeling from inside you to take time and celebrate the One who has set you free?
+Has it become a task on your to-do list to pray, meditate, worship, and serve?
+Or does it come from your heart … a natural feeling from inside you to take time and celebrate the one who has set you free?

 Your freedom in Christ has set you in motion to a life that is in relationship with him.
 It has afforded you options to truly feel alive and celebrate.
 It is in relationship with him that your soul will feel well.
 It is in relationship with him that you will feel all the peace of any holiday, rather than the stress of to-do lists.